ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/howcaniresetmyfastdeskpassword.md

 ![Image191](files/Image191.png)

 Click this icon and it will expand and you'll be able to see a variety of options.
-Here, Click __Ctrl + Alt + Del__
+Here, Click __Ctrl + Alt + Del__.

 ![Image192](files/Image192.png)